 From 2009, there exists an add-on to the general benefit rate for students with children.
 If the recipient has an own child, aged younger than 10 years and living in the household of the student, the regular benefit rate is topped up by 113 euros.
 From the second child on, aged younger than 10 years, the top up is increased by an additional 85 euros.
-These amounts have been stayed constant for the period $2011-2016^$.
+Since the year 2017 the benefit rate is topped up by 130 euros for each own child under the age of 10 years.